dentarg/auth0-blog/_posts/2017-05-05-the-google-doc-phishing-scam.markdown

 - Guide
 ---

 Two days ago, there was a large phishing scam that plagued the internet.
-It was a Google Doc Phishing attack penetrated via Gmail.
+It was a *Google Doc* phishing attack penetrated via Gmail.
 On Wednesday, a worm in form of an email arrived in a lot of gmail user's inboxes from contacts they knew.
 The email stated that a Google Doc document had been shared with them.

 ![Email claiming a document had been shared](https://cdn2.auth0.com/blog/phishingscam/sharedwithme.png) _Email claiming a document had been shared_